yuruse419/csc-422-assignment-1/README.md

 1. On start, populate ArrayList with saved pets.
 2. On pet insertion, add pet to file.
 3. On pet deletion, remove pet from file.
+4. On pet update, update pet in file.